honzafafa/MolecularSimilairity_Search/Documentation.md

 ### Usage:
 These classes are primarily intended for debugging and testing.
 To use them, instantiate the desired class and call the appropriate method, passing the file path of the molecule to be parsed or printed.

+# FINAL COMMENTS
+Overall I found this this project quite interesting and learned a lot about cheminfomratic methods.
+The project might be slightly more algrothmically simple that usual, but I think that the topic of the project is iteresting enougth to justifi this change.
+The development of the console app went quite well and I think I am presenting here a complete solution ready to use in the ways documented here.

+Jan Faflik, 10.9.2023